-Join Richard Harrington for an in-depth discussion in this video Creating unique angles, part of Shooting with the GoPro HERO: Car and Motorcycle Mounts.
+Join Richard Harrington for an in-depth discussion in this video Creating unique angles, part of GoPro HERO: Car and Motorcycle Mounts.

 So as we move our way around the car finding other camera positions.